-Just off the beaten path, a world of incredible places is waiting to be discovered.
-From secret gardens and enchanting waterfalls to breathtaking vistas and fascinating geologic wonders, exploring hidden places around the Rochester area is the ultimate way to spice up your travel experiences.
-You’ll get to see and do things that most sightseers never even know about, creating memories that will last a lifetime.
+Explore a world of incredible places just off the beaten path.
+From secret gardens and enchanting waterfalls to breathtaking vistas and fascinating geologic wonders, discovering hidden places around Rochester is a great way to enhance your travel experiences.
+You’ll have the opportunity to see and do things that most sightseers never even know about, creating memories that will last a lifetime.

 City of Rochester